phuocnguyen2201/portfolio_project_php/README.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

-- [ ] Login : Authentication for the site.
-[Draft]
+- [ ] Feature 1 (Full Name): Title of the feature.
-- [ ] Manage information: Modification for team section.
-Add/remove team member information.
-- [ ] Inquiry form: manage the information from the client.
+- [ ] Feature 2 (Full Name): Title of the feature.
-- [ ] Manage site: to create new page without touching the code.
+- [ ] Feature 3 (Full Name): Title of the feature.

 > Add features as required.

-### Login
+### Feature 1

-Some part/ section of the website would only can be access by internal member.
-The feature contain:
-- Login.
-- Logout.
-- Using cookie.[Draft].
+Include more detailed information about Feature 1 here.
+Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

-### Manage information
+### Feature 2

-Allow usr to modification information of team member such as:
-- Name.
-- Skills.
-- Description.
-- Image.
-[Draft]
+Include more detailed information about Feature 2 here.
+Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

-### Inquiry form
+### Feature 3

-The purpose is to reach client when they leave their information:.
-- Client send their information.
-- Member will be manage to see their information.
+Include more detailed information about Feature 3 here.
+Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ---